What is Hajj in Islam? now we will answer this question.

 8- A woman should not cover her face with a niqab or burqa or the like, nor should she cover her hands with gloves.

 9- A man should not touch his wife in areas other than the private parts.
-If he ejaculates because of touching (and embracing his wife without engaging in sexual intercourse) his state of ihram and Hajj do not become invalid.
+If he ejaculates because of touching (and embracing his wife without engaging in sexual intercourse) his state of ihram and pilgrimage do not become invalid.
 However, he is guilty of a great sin, and it is incumbent upon him to take a ritual bath, repent, ask for Allah’s forgiveness and complete his rites.

 10- Sexual intercourse, and is the most serious of the prohibited things in ihram in terms of the gravity of the sin.